University of Minnesota Law School, J.D., 1982, Cum Laude

 Significant business litigation handled by Lauren includes:

-- successfully prosecuting multiple actions for employers to enforce non-competes, mandate “return” of electronic confidential information and enjoin use of confidential information;
+- Successfully prosecuted multiple actions for employers to enforce non-competes, mandate “return” of electronic confidential information and enjoin use of confidential information;

-- obtaining an injunction against the State of Arizona based on federal preemption of state food labeling standards;
+- Obtained an injunction against the State of Arizona based on federal preemption of state food labeling standards; and

-- winning a summary judgment for life insurer against claims its agent engaged in improper sales methods as to another company’s products; and
+- Won a summary judgment for life insurer against claims its agent engaged in improper sales methods as to another company’s products.

 Honors & Awards